-Youth voice is at the heart of everything we do at NCS.
-Read our insights to learn more about what we have found through delivering our programmes today.
+Youth voice was at the heart of everything we did at NCS.
+Read our insights to learn more about what we found through delivering our programmes.

 The Commission responds to the growing recognition of the importance of spoken language to children’s learning and life chances, and increasing evidence and concern as to the impact of the inconsistency, quality, and accessibility of oracy education in schools across England.